-In this case we are, of course, talking about pen and paper role-playing games, not computer games.
-Traditionally, a role-playing game is played with 2-4 players and a game master, with players using character sheets and dice to play.
+To be precise, we are talking about pen and paper roleplaying games, not computer games.
+Traditionally, a role-playing game is played with 2-4 players and a game master at a table, whereby the board is replaced by character sheets and dice as opposed to a board game.

 The role-playing game always tells a story that is carried and spun on by all the players.
-The players create characters for a game session or campaign.
+The players create characters for a role-playing round, i.e. fictitious figures, which are recorded on character sheets.
 The character sheet contains the description of the character, his or her origins, interests and abilities.
-The latter are recorded in numerical values, because action in the roleplaying game requires so-called checks or rolls, which determine the outcome of an action.
-For example:
+The latter are recorded in numerical values, because action in the role-playing game requires so-called tests or rolls, which determine the outcome of an action.

 Tom has decided to join a role-playing group with Julia, the game leader.
-Julia has chosen an adventure on Earth in the year 1982.
-Since the story is supposed to be in the style of a retro-science fiction mystery, Julia has chosen the era "The Cold War and the 80s" as well as the "Horror Extension".
+Julia has chosen for her round that there will be an adventure on Earth in the year 1982.
+Since the story is supposed to be in the style of a retro-science fiction mystery, Julia has chosen the epoch "The Cold War and the 80s" as well as the "Horror Extension".

-So Tom decides to create his character Jamie, a journalist with a high school degree.
-He chooses the character templates "Journalist" and " High School".
-On the character sheet he can now see the attributes of his character.
+So Tom decides to create Jamie, a journalist with high school diplomas, as the character.
+He chooses the character templates "Journalist" and " High School", and uses these to complete his character.
+On the character sheet he can now see the characteristics of his character.